Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

 #### PointHash

-`PointHash(D,X)` is a secure hash function that takes a list of input strings `X` and returns a valid point in Ed25519 subgroup.
+`PointHash(F,X)` is a secure hash function that takes a list of input strings `X` and returns a valid point in Ed25519 subgroup.

 It is defined as follows: